fabriguespe/frame-subscribe-button/README.md

 This project uses several libraries that are specified in the `package.json` file.
 Here's a brief description of each:

 - `@xmtp/xmtp-js`: This is the XMTP SDK, used for interacting with the XMTP network.
-- `Neynar API`: Uses for getting the users data associadted with a Farcaster Id.
+- `Neynar API`: Used for retrieving the users' data associated with a Farcaster ID.
 - `@coinbase/onchainkit`: This library is used for interacting with the OnChainKit API.
 - `ethers`: This is a library for interacting with the Ethereum blockchain.
 - `xmtp-js-server`: This is a previous version of the XMTP JS SDK that is compatible with server-side operations.

 </details>

+---

-### Step 1: Create a Frame
+### Step 1: Create the Frame Metadata

-A frame is a container for your XMTP application, utilizing the `@coinbase/onchainkit` for metadata handling.
-For more information on OnChainKit, visit [Coinbase OnChainKit Documentation](https://github.com/coinbase/onchainkit).
-It's defined in the `app/page.tsx` file.
-Here's how to create it:
+A Farcaster [Frame](https://warpcast.notion.site/Farcaster-Frames-4bd47fe97dc74a42a48d3a234636d8c5) lets you turn any cast into an interactive app.
+A Frame is created with simple OpenGraph tags.
+In this example we are setting up the metadata using [Coinbase OnChainKit](https://github.com/coinbase/onchainkit).

 ```jsx
 import { getFrameMetadata } from '@coinbase/onchainkit';